jla-gardner/graph-pes/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for new features, please open an issue or submit a pull request on the [GitHub repository](https://github.com/jla-gardner/graph-pes).
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.

 ## Citing `graph-pes`